plilja/plilja.github.io/_posts/2021-04-11-importance-of-a-good-test-environment.md

 in prod.

 The problem with this approach is that it might be hard to retrofit a good test environment.
+In the long run being able to test code effectively will be hugely important for developer productivity.

 Lets first define what a good test environment is.
 A good test environment is:

 * Stable
-** Preferable as stable as prod
+  * Preferable as stable as prod
 * Wipeable
-** If it breaks it can easily be reset
+  * If it breaks it can easily be reset
 * Cloneable
-** Should be easy to spin up another copy, preferable on a local dev machine
+  * Should be easy to spin up another copy, preferable on a local dev machine
 * Easily deployable
-** Should be easy to test your code before committing to master
+  * Should be easy to test your code before committing to master
 * Disconnects costly/unstable prod dependencies
-** For example a third party payment provider might be substituted for a mock
+  * For example a third party payment provider might be substituted for a mock

 I believe a lot of companies get most of these points wrong.
 Except for the last point which is pretty much a prerequisite for